This is the first of several posts describing the evolution of scala.concurrent.Future in Scala 2.12.x.

 Then I have some great news for you!

-Starting with Scala 2.12 scala.concurrent.Future
+Starting with Scala 2.12 scala.concurrent.Future will have a flatten-method with the following signature:

 def flatten[S](implicit ev: T <:< Future[S]): Future[S]